K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

-\section{Background: The MRI inverse problem}
+\subsection{Background: The MRI inverse problem}

-This work addresses the problem of image reconstruction from sub-Nyquist sampled \emph{k}-space (Fourier domain) measurements.
-The aim is to reconstruct an image $\vx$ from the noisy, under-sampled measurements $\vy=\mM \mF \vx + \ve$, where $\mF$ is an operator that describes the imaging system (the Fourier transform), $\mM$ is an operator that chooses the locations of the sampled \emph{k}-space pixels, and $\ve$ is noise.
-For simplicity, we describe the method here for a single-coil scenario; the extension to multi-coil data is straightforward, as the $\mF$ operator can also include the coils' sensitivity maps.
+This work addresses image reconstruction from sub-Nyquist sampled \emph{k}-space measurements.
+The aim is to reconstruct an image $\vx$ from noisy, undersampled measurements $\vy=\mM \mF \vx + \ve$, where $\mF$ is an operator that describes the imaging system (the Fourier transform), $\mM$ is an operator that chooses the locations of the sampled \emph{k}-space pixels, and $\ve$ is noise.
+For multi-coil data, the $\mF$ operator will also include the coils' sensitivity maps.

 A common approach to reconstruct the image from the measurements is to solve the regularized least-squares problem